John Reid, Baron Reid of Cardowan: Background

 Reid was born in Bellshill Maternity Hospital, North Lanarkshire, Scotland, to working-class Roman Catholic parents; his grandparents were of mixed denomination.
 His grandfather was "a staunch Church of Scotland Presbyterian and his grandmother a poor and illiterate Irish peasant."
 His mother, Mary, was a factory worker and his father, Thomas, was a postman.

-Reid attended St Patrick's Secondary School, Coatbridge.
+Reid attended St Patrick's High School, Coatbridge.
 The adolescent Reid showed an early talent for organisation and political activism by leading a student strike in protest at a school rule.
 Reid initially decided not to go to university but instead took a series of jobs, including construction work on an oil pipeline and another in insurance; at the latter job, which Reid later claimed opened his eyes politically, he was assigned to the tenements in the East End of Glasgow after the city was hit by storms in late-1968 and saw poverty of a kind he did not know existed.
 Soon after this experience, he joined the Labour Party.

 Around this time Reid's passion for history was kindled when his girlfriend (and later wife), Cathie McGowan, bought him a copy of The Rise and Fall of the Third Reich by William L. Shirer.
 Reid was spellbound.
-Following this he attended the Open University in his mid-twenties to study a Foundation Course and then later attended the University of Stirling, becoming rector of the Students' Union and gaining a BA in history and a PhD in economic history, with a thesis on the slave trade written as a critique of the Marxist model of historical change, entitled Warrior Aristocrats in Crisis: the political effects of the transition from the slave trade to palm oil commerce in the nineteenth century Kingdom of Dahomey.
+Following this he attended the Open University in his mid-twenties to study a Foundation Course and then later attended the University of Stirling, becoming rector of the Students' Union and gaining a BA in history and a PhD in economic history, with a thesis on slavery in Africa written as a critique of the Marxist model of historical change, titled Warrior Aristocrats in Crisis: the political effects of the transition from the slave trade to palm oil commerce in the nineteenth century Kingdom of Dahomey.

 From 1979 to 1983, Reid was a research officer for the Labour Party in Scotland, and from 1983 to 1985, was a political adviser to Labour leader Neil Kinnock.
 From 1986 to 1987, he was Scottish Organiser of Trade Unionists for Labour.
 He entered parliament at the 1987 general election as MP for the Motherwell North constituency.
 After boundary changes, he was returned at the 1997 election for the new constituency of Hamilton North and Bellshill; and after further boundary changes in 2005, he was returned at the 2005 election for the new constituency of Airdrie and Shotts with 59% of the votes cast.

 Reid was married to Cathie McGowan from 1969 until her sudden death from a heart attack in 1998.
 They had two sons, Kevin and Mark.
 In 2002, he married film director Carine Adler.

 According to The Guardian, in 1991, Reid arrived at the House of Commons "drunk one day and tried to force his way on to the floor to vote.
 When an attendant stepped forward to stop him, Reid threw a punch".
 Reid stopped drinking in 1994 and gave up his 60-a-day cigarette habit in 2003.